IsaacBryce/IsaacBryce/index.md

 <a href="https://sparetimedev.co.nz/about/"><img src="/assets/images/pilferWater.png"></a>

-This is the landing page for Spare Time Development Art and Interactive Design Studio.
-Based out of the far north of New Zealand and  focused on creating and developing software, games and art to amuse and perplex.
+This is Spare Time Development!
+An Art and Interactive Design Studio based out of the far north of New Zealand.